rajdeepc2792/memcached-operator-project/docs/Operator-Init.md

 ## Next

-We are using operator-sdk to deploy the bundle here, but the standard way to deploy Operator is via using the OLM mechanisms.
+We are using operator-sdk to deploy the bundle here, but the robust way to deploy Operator is via using the OLM mechanisms.
 We will cover OLM in the next chapter.

 ## References
 - https://developers.redhat.com/blog/2021/02/08/deploying-kubernetes-operators-with-operator-lifecycle-manager-bundles#